articulate/paperplane/docs/API.md

 Object -> (Request -> Response)
 ```

 Accepts an options object (see [details here](https://www.npmjs.com/package/send#options)), and returns a handler function for serving static files.
-Expects a `req.params.path` to be present on the [request object](https://github.com/articulate/paperplane/blob/master/docs/getting-started.md#request-object), so you'll need to format your route pattern similar to the example below, making sure to include a `/:path+` route segment.
+Expects a `req.params.path` to be present on the [`Request`](https://github.com/articulate/paperplane/blob/master/docs/getting-started.md#request-object), so you'll need to format your route pattern similar to the example below, making sure to include a `/:path+` route segment.

 ```js
 const http = require('http')